 History of Spanish Colonial Architecture

-Spanish colonial architecture became dominant in the Americas between the 16th and 19th centuries when Spain undertook Catholic missions.
-Additionally, it can be found in its former colonies and some non-Spanish colonies too.
+Spanish colonial architecture became popular in the Americas during the 16th and especially the 19th century due to the activities of the Spanish Catholics missions.
+Besides, it can be found in its former colonies and some of the colonies of other European nations as well.

 Image Source: thespruce.com